Ferdinand Heim: World War II service

 Oberst Heim was Chief of the General Staff of the XVI Army Corps in the early stages of World War II and was name a section chief in the General Staff of the German Army on 15 February 1940.
 On 3 September 1940 Heim was appointed chief of staff to Field Marshal Walther von Reichenau, commander of the Sixth Army, while the Sixth Army was concentrated on the Cotentin Peninsula awaiting the Invasion of Britain.
 He was subsequently prominent in the planning of the German invasion of the Soviet Union (Operation Barbarossa).

 On 1 July 1942, he was commander of the 14th Panzer Division taking part in the Second Battle of Kharkov and at the battle of Rostov.
 On 1 November 1942 he was given command of XXXXVIII Panzer Corps which was then part of the German 6th Army, at the Battle of Stalingrad.

 Heim's XXXXVIII Panzer Corps was placed behind the Romanian 3rd Army at the beginning of the Soviet Operation Uranus "to check the enemy attack" along Paulus's left flank.
-Heim's XXXXVIII Panzer Corps, consisting of "two badly weakened divisions", was surrounded and barely broke out to the west.
+Heim's XXXXVIII Panzer Corps, consisting of "two badly weakened divisions", was surrounded.
+He was ordered to take up a position of all-round defence but chose to ignore the order and ordered a break-out to the west, thereby saving his troops from anihilation.
+Heim was relieved of his command.
 "Hitler made him a scapegoat and relieved him of his position...despite the obvious lack of fighting experience, equipment and strength in Heim's Rumanian and German divisions."

 After this, in January 1943, Heim was, at Hitler's order, dismissed from the Army, arrested and placed in solitary confinement at Moabit, finally being released in April 1943, when he was transferred to a military hospital at Ulm.

 In a post-war interview, Heim asserted that the only documentation for his arrest was Hitler's order – no indictment, sentence or explanation.
 He learned, unofficially, that Hitler had been unwilling to cast blame on the Romanians for the poor quality of their troops so a German scapegoat was needed.
 German army and army group commanders were too valuable, so the "... only person left was the corps commander, and that was me."

 Heim was informed in May 1943 that his dismissal from the German army had been revoked, and that he had been classified as retired.
 In August 1944, Heim returned to command German forces at the "fortress" of Boulogne, a "defend to the last" assignment.
 He was instructed to prepare significant defences but he arrived to find that nothing had been prepared and there were no suitable specialists to do the work.
 The ill-prepared and ill-suited garrison endured heavy bombardment and full-scale assaults when the 3rd Canadian Infantry Division launched Operation Wellhit.
 Heim surrendered to the Canadians on 23 September 1944.